Azure/azure-docs-powershell-azuread/azureadps-2.0/AzureAD/Get-AzureADUser.md

 ```

 ## DESCRIPTION
-The Get-AzureADUser cmdlet gets a user from Azure Active Directory (AD).
+The Get-AzureADUser cmdlet gets a user from the Microsoft Entra ID.

 ## EXAMPLES